Trends

 Packed Terrace

-When on earth are French working?
+When on earth are the French working?
 Bars and cafés always seem packed during the day!
-And I still can’t believe people drink alcohol anytime during daytime as well.
-It’s weird to see people go shopping for clothes a can of beer in their hand.
+And I still can’t believe people drink alcohol anytime during the daytime as well.
+It’s weird to see people go shopping for clothes with a can of beer in their hand.

 Musician in the Street